-The National Academy of Sciences is a non-governmental, non-profit organization chartered by the US Congress in 1863 at the request of President Lincoln.
+The National Academy of Sciences, Engineering, and Medicine is a non-governmental, non-profit organization chartered by the US Congress in 1863 at the request of President Lincoln.
 The Academy has two missions: to honor the nation’s top scientists, engineers, and health professionals with membership, and to serve the nation with independent, expert advice.

 The Division on

 Earth & Life Studies is one of six subject area divisions that

 enlist the nation's top experts to respond to requests for advice from

 The division has 11 program units (boards) that undertake a wide-range of activities, including convening experts to share their individual views in meetings and workshops.
 However, it is the Academy’s reports that represent the most authoritative source of scientific and technical information for the nation.
 The division produces about 30-40 of these reports each year.